How Meditation Will Change Your Life

 Expand capacity for tolerance, patience and compassion

 The heart-opening shifts that occur in meditation change us.
 As we learn to meet ourselves with loving-kindness, we get better at extending the same to others.
-A more compassionate heart is the cause of our future happiness.
+A more compassionate heart is the cause of our future happiness as well as creating health benefits in the here and now.

 Learn to be happy, no matter what